On the concentration distribution in turbulent thermals: Qualitative description of a turbulent thermal

 \subsection{Macroscopic evolution}

-Figure \ref{fig:evolution_exp_sim} shows the evolution of the concentration field for a given $Re=3452$ for one experiment and a simulation.
-The concentration scale changes between each time step for better visualization.
-During its fall, the radius of the turbulent thermal increases as the surrounding liquid is entrained and incorporated into the thermal (figure \ref{fig:evolution_exp_sim}a,b), a phenomenon referred to as turbulent entrainment.
+Fig.~\ref{fig:evolution_exp_sim} shows the evolution of the concentration field for a given $Re=3452$ for one experiment and a simulation.
+During its fall, the radius of the turbulent thermal increases as the surrounding liquid is entrained and incorporated into the thermal (Fig.~\ref{fig:evolution_exp_sim}a,b), a phenomenon referred to as turbulent entrainment.
 We observe the interaction between a large-scale engulfment, producing an entraining flow behind the thermal, and the development of small-scale turbulent fluctuations.
 As a result, turbulent entrainment progressively dilutes the fluid within the thermal, through stirring and mixing processes.
-In both experiments and simulations, we find that the radius of the thermal increases with depth in an approximately linear way, in agreement with the prediction of equation \ref{eq:radius depth} (Appendix figure~\ref{fig:evolution_exp_app}).
-All experiments (except the one at the lowest Reynolds) and simulations have close to an entrainment coefficient $\alpha$ of $0.18$, which is in agreement with previous experimental and numerical studies with an aspect ratio of the source equal to 1 \citep{lj2019,bj2010,lzlwa2015}.
-While both experiments and simulations evolve similarly at large scale, in the close-up snapshots (figure \ref{fig:evolution_exp_sim}c,d), we observe significant differences in the scale of the structures inside the turbulent thermal which are probably due to the difference of Schmidt number (see discussion in Sec. \ref{subsec:Sc}).
+In both experiments and simulations, we find that the radius of the thermal increases with depth, in agreement with the prediction of equation \ref{eq:radius depth} (see Fig.~1 in Supplementary Materials \citep{hldhl2025}).
+Our simulations have an entrainment coefficient $\alpha$ close to $0.18$, as observed in previous numerical and experimental studies \citep{lj2019,bj2010,lzlwa2015}.
+For the experiments, the entertainment coefficient is larger, especially for the smallest Reynolds number experiments ($\alpha \sim 0.4$ for the smallest $Re$, $\alpha \sim 0.25$ for the others $Re$), but this might be due to the difference in the release mechanism.
+The entrainment coefficient is very sensitive to the initial conditions, and is only accessible by averaging a large number of experiments \cite{zlla2013}.

+Overall, both experiments and simulations evolve similarly at a large scale.
+The differences between the experiments and simulations on the depth of the thermals (at a given time) are due to the initial condition (release from a tube or from a sphere inside the surrounding fluid).
+While the Boussinesq approximation is used in the simulations, the experimental thermals experienced a large variation in density during the initial phase.
+In the close-up snapshots (Fig.~\ref{fig:evolution_exp_sim}c,d), we observe significant differences in the scale of the structures inside the turbulent thermal, which are probably due to the difference in Schmidt number (see discussion in Sec. \ref{subsec:Sc}).